sclevine/agouti/index.md

 (Consider running `brew update` before running these commands.)

-We currently support PhantomJS 1.9.8, Selenium WebDriver 2.44.0, and ChromeDriver 2.13.
-See [this thread](https://code.google.com/p/selenium/issues/detail?can=2&q=7933&colspec=ID%20Stars%20Type%20Status%20Priority%20Milestone%20Owner%20Summary&id=7933) if you have issues running Selenium with Safari on Mac OS X. All WebDrivers conforming to the [WebDriver Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol) should (theoretically) work with Agouti, and can be managed by Agouti using [`core.CustomWebDriver`](https://godoc.org/github.com/sclevine/agouti/core#CustomWebDriver).
+We currently support PhantomJS 1.9.7+, Selenium WebDriver 2.44.0+, and ChromeDriver 2.13+.
+See [this thread](https://code.google.com/p/selenium/issues/detail?can=2&q=7933&colspec=ID%20Stars%20Type%20Status%20Priority%20Milestone%20Owner%20Summary&id=7933) if you have issues running Selenium with Safari on Mac OS X. All WebDrivers conforming to the [WebDriver Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol) should (theoretically) work with Agouti, and can be managed by Agouti using [`agouti.NewWebDriver`](https://godoc.org/github.com/sclevine/agouti#NewWebDriver).

 ---

 ##Getting Started: Writing Your First Acceptance Test
-Agouti is best used with Ginkgo and Gomega.
+For acceptance or integration testing, Agouti is best used with Ginkgo and Gomega.
 We'll start by setting up your Go package (named `potato`) to work with them.
 (For more information, check out the [Ginkgo docs](http://onsi.github.io/ginkgo/) and [Gomega docs](http://onsi.github.io/ginkgo/)).

 ###Bootstrapping Ginkgo to Run Agouti Tests